Hapax Magazine: Open Call + Festival Closing Party

 This programme is intended to support artists and photographers who are working on long-term projects that would be ready for exhibition in 2026.
 The project can be ongoing with intentions to continue producing work over the coming months.
 Everyone is free to enter and there are no restrictions in terms of age, professional experience or geographic location.
 The only condition is that the work must be currently unpublished and cannot have been shown in exhibitions to date.

-The deadline for submissions is Friday 1st November at 5pm.
+The deadline for submissions is Sunday 3rd November (midnight).

 Selection Process